Not Quite Write Prize Frequently Asked Questions

 At the commencement of each round of the competition, we will email the prompts to current ticket holders and publish them in the Participant Lounge.

 No. Your entry must be written substantially in the English language to allow us to judge it effectively.
-You may use individual words and phrases from other languages provided the meaning is clear in the context of your entry.
+You may use words and phrases from other languages provided the meaning is clear in the context of your entry.

 No. Provided your entry is substantially in the English language, alternative spellings are acceptable.
 The competition is judged by Australians who are accustomed to reading a mix of Australian, British and American English.